ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 ### About this task
 {: #wks_preannotsire_about}

 After 10 to 30 documents are annotated, a machine learning model can be trained on the data.
-Such a minimally-trained model should not be used in a production, but can be used as a pre-annotation model that can help speed up the human annotation of subsequent documents.
+Such a minimally-trained model should not be used in a production, but can be used to pre-annotate documents to help speed up the human annotation of subsequent documents.
 For example, if you add documents to the corpus after you train a machine learning model, you can use the model to pre-annotate the new document sets.
 Never run a pre-annotator on the same documents that have been annotated by a person.
 Pre-annotators remove human annotation.

 ### Procedure
 {: #wks_preannotsire_procedure}